awsdocs/aws-cdk-guide/doc_source/writing_constructs.md

 ## Testing<a name="writing_constructs_testing"></a>
 + Add unit tests for every construct \(`test.xxx.ts`\), relating the construct's properties to the AWS CloudFormation that is generated\.
 Use the `@aws-cdk/assert` library to make it easier to write assertions on the AWS CloudFormation output\.
 + Try to test one concern per unit test\.
 Even if you could test more than one feature of the construct per test, it's better to write multiple tests, one for each feature\.
 A test should have one reason to break\.
-+ Add integration tests \(`integ.xxx.ts`\) that are CDK apps that exercise the features of the construct, then load your shell with credentials and run npm run integ to exercise them\.
++ Add integration tests \(`integ.xxx.ts`\) that are AWS CDK apps that exercise the features of the construct, then load your shell with credentials and run npm run integ to exercise them\.
 You will also have to run this if the AWS CloudFormation output of the construct changes\.
 + If there are packages that you depend on only for testing, add them to `devDependencies` \(instead of regular `dependencies`\)\.
 You're still not allowed to create dependency cycles this way \(from the root, run scripts/find\-cycles\.sh to determine whether you have created any cycles\)\.
 + If possible, try to make your integ test literate \(`integ.xxx.lit.ts`\) and link to it from the `README`\.